 If you will use multiple devices at the same time, work out the highest total wattage of the combined appliances and use those to calculate the inverter size needed.

 I want a much bigger inverter than the calculator has worked out.
 What shall I do?

 We’ve included a mini calculator above that shows how much battery and solar power you need to run your appliances for a single hour.

 The solar array shown would need 4 good hours of sun to replace the battery energy used by the inverter.

-If you expect more or less peak sun hours, adjust the solar panels accordingly.
+Adjust the solar panels accordingly if you expect more or less peak sun hours.

 Simply enter the size of the inverter you want.

 There is a health warning on my results.
 What does it mean?

 Inverters and AC appliances are inherently power hungry and can quickly drain batteries.

 A 1000w inverter fully loaded for an hour will drain around 84 amps from the battery.